lionix-team/seo-manager/README.md

 ![](https://lh4.googleusercontent.com/fxvoOPQUG9GNiOqAj6C2z7_ZolMMJSV-53M_Q6sPqt3fp1TdYp-9blL3DQ8=w2400)

-To get dynamically changing meta data you should map your route params to the correct Models.
+To get dynamically changing metadata you should map your route params to the correct Models.

 *Param: Route param*

-*Model: Eloquent Model which you are using to get record by route param*
+*Model: Eloquent Model which you are using to get the record by route param*

-*Find By: Database table column name which you are using to get record by route param*
+*Find By: Database table column name which you are using to get the record by route param*

 *Use Columns: Database table columns which we should use for further mapping*